Harold Bauer: Career

-Harold Bauer was also an influential teacher and editor, heading the Piano Department at the well known Manhattan School of Music.
-Starting in 1941, Bauer taught winter master classes at the University of Miami and served as a visiting professor at the University of Hartford Hartt School of Music with Maestro and Founder - Moshe Paranov and head of the Piano Department - Raymond Hanson, from 1946 until his death in Miami, Florida, in 1951.
+Bauer was also an influential teacher and editor and was head of the piano department at the Manhattan School of Music.
+Starting in 1941, Bauer taught winter master classes in the University of Miami and served as a visiting professor in the University of Hartford Hartt School of Music with maestro and founder Moshe Paranov and the head of the piano department, Raymond Hanson, from 1946 until his death in Miami, Florida, in 1951.

 He published Harold Bauer, His Book (New York, 1948).

-Family

-Harold's sister Ethel Bauer was also a concert pianist active in London.
-Harold was married twice.
-He first married the divorcée Maria Knapp (1861–1940) in 1906 until her death.
-In January 1941, he married again, the concert pianist, colleague, and his former student, Wynne Pyle.
-He had no children by either marriage.

 Students

-Students of Harold Bauer included George Copeland, Winifred Christie, Vera Franceschi, Robert Schrade, Frank Sheridan, Abbey Simon, Bruce Simonds, Eleanor Spencer, and Dora Zaslavsky.
-Harold Bauer taught many other prominent pianists in his day, including composer Viola Cole-Audet, John Elvin, who was a piano professor at Oberlin College in Ohio and Consuelo Elsa Clark, a piano teacher at the New York College of Music from 1918 to 1968 and the teacher of the composer Michael Jeffrey Shapiro.
+Bauer's students included George Copeland, Winifred Christie, Vera Franceschi, Robert Schrade, Frank Sheridan, Abbey Simon, Bruce Simonds, Eleanor Spencer, and Dora Zaslavsky.
+Bauer taught many other prominent pianists in his day, including composer Viola Cole-Audet, John Elvin, who was a piano professor at Oberlin College in Ohio and Consuelo Elsa Clark, a piano teacher at the New York College of Music from 1918 to 1968 and the teacher of the composer Michael Jeffrey Shapiro.